Starting Kids Shooting Shotgun

 Having been involved in Youth Shooting Sports for many years now I have seen a whole lot of kids shoot shotguns that were not a good fit for them.
 The result is usually not a good one.
 Often the kid is taking a beating from the recoil and is frustrated because they aren't hitting anything!
 The result, a young person that develops bad habits that will be difficult to overcome, and worse, often the young man or woman doesn't want to shoot shotgun anymore.

-Kids will show up often with a Single Shot, break-action .410 Shotgun.
+Kids will show up sometimes with a Single Shot, break-action .410 Shotgun.
 It was purchased because the parent or grandparent thought it would be best and the price was good.
 I'll not mention any brand names but there are inexpensive combinations that convert from .410 shotguns to .22 Rifles.
 Seems like a good value, they are small and light weight and seem to be a perfect solution for a kid that wants to learn to shoot and/or hunt.
 The problem is...the .410 is a terrible gun for a kid learning to shoot moving targets!!!
 If you are an experienced clay sports shooter the .410 is a great challenge, but not for learning to shoot.
 Why?
 Simple...first of all the amount of shot in a .410 shell is minimal and makes hitting a moving target very difficult.
 The shot string produced is tiny relative to a 20 gauge.
 Second...the felt recoil on those light guns is still pretty stout for a young shooter...basic law a physics...the lighter the gun the greater the felt recoil.

 So what is the solution?
 A couple of things.
 First, if the kid is young and small, wait a little while before introducing them to Shotgun Sports.
 There are other Shooting Sports to start with if they are not ready.
 Smallbore Rifle is great for learning firearms safety and basics of shooting.
 Keep it simple and active and give them some time.
 Archery is another good starting point.
 One of the worst things I've seen and I must admit I have been guilty of this in the past is to have a young, small kid shoot a shotgun, be surprised and shocked by the recoil and then laugh about it...not the most encouraging of adult behaviors.
 Let them stick to rifle for a while then when they are ready, move on to shotgun.
 Often there is a huge difference in a child's physical features and ability between the ages of 8 and 10 and every kid is different.
+Every summer, I host a 4-H Summer Fun Day Camp for Shotgun and another for our local Recreation Department.
+I encourage them to include in the description of the course that Shotguns do have recoil and if the kids has no experience, then it is best if they are a bit bigger and or older.
+Every year, it seems, I will have one or two kids that will attend...take one shot and then decide that shotgun is not for them.
+I hate when this happens!
+I am encouraging and i will never force a kid to shoot anything they are uncomfortable shooting.
+I would rather see a young person wait a year or two, than be traumatized.

 If the young person is ready Physically and Mentally or insistent on shooting shotgun, the best place to start in my opinion is the 20 gauge semi-automatic shotgun in a youth size and "light" shell loads.
 The two possible problems may be the weight of the gun and cycling of the shells with the semi-auto and the light loads.
 The way to over